exhash

 Editing

-exhash(text, cmds, sw=4) takes the text and a required iterable of command strings (use [] for no-op). sw controls how far < and > shift.
-For a/i/c commands, lines after the command are the text block (no . terminator needed):
+exhash(text, cmds, sw=4) takes the text and a required iterable of tuple command specs (use [] for no-op).
+Raw command strings are rejected by the Python API. sw controls how far < and > shift.

 addr = lnhash(1, "foo") # "1|a1b2|"